Conilo/automodelcar-cic-ipn/README.md

 * master: in this node a state machine is implemented to handle the tasks of driving, intersection approach, waitting, following, move left, move right and passing.
 In order to activate the passing it's necessary to set the `passing_allowed` parameter true.
 When an obstacle is detected if set true the automodel will overtake it, otherwise it will wait for the obstacle to disapear.

 There is an other important parameter to mention and not related to a node,`debug_mode`.
 Setting true its value will allow to enter in debug mode, if `run_on_car` is also set true an error will occur, both parameters can't be set true simultaneously.
 Setting the value false, normal operation will continue.

-Each of these nodes have their own parameters to be set in the `full.launch` file by the user, those parameters set several characteristics of performance, way of operation among other things.
-Some of the most relevant parameters were mentioned here.

 ## Run the code with bags
 To run the code with bags on the PC, having a ROS master running is needed,  you can do it by typing: